UNDERSTAND THE PAST TO PREPARE THE FUTURE

 • Subsequent years: CHF 1,000

-• All PhD admission offers are accompanied by a financial support package, covering the four years of the PhD programme.
+• All PhD admission offers come with a four-year financial support package.

 The Graduate Institute strives to support talented scholars from around the world with financial aid to enable our MA and PhD students to complete their studies with less pressure.